bingomanatee/looking-glass-engine/ADVANCED_README.md

 * If **thrownError** is _not present_ the event's value should be the current value of that field;
   it will be contained in a map/object to represent how it was merged into the current value of the map.

+## observer(on/when) helper methods

+These methods utilize on/when to intercept pending set/next actions.
+They exist in ValueMapStreams and ValueObjectStreams. onFinalize exists on generic ValueMapStreams as well.

+## `onField(fn, name)` method

+Streams that have been wrapped by the `addActions(stream, actions)` method get the onField method.

+onField takes a function that accepts an Event. unlike filter, the output is not meaningful.

+Note that the event that the hook takes may have field changes to other events.
+If you want to "cancel" an update to a specific field, change the transmitted value by resetting its value for a field to the value currently stored by the store (provided as the second argument) that are being updated by set.

+* to change the fields, send a new map (or the same map, altered) to event.next().
+* To abort the event, call event.error(err).
+* To abort the update without emitting errors, call event.complete();

+onField hooks *will* respond to valueMapStream.next(map) wholesale updating of the map.
+That is for each field set, the hook will execute a second time when the entire value is updated (the 'A_NEXT' action).
+If this is a problem (or you only want to act on one or the other circumstance), watct the event's `.action` property.
+The second update always occurs in the `E_PRE_MAP_MERGE` phase, before the updated values are merged into the current value of the stream.

+the name field can be a single name (string), an array of strings, or a function that accepts a single name (string) and the target.

+## method `finalize(function(event, stream))`

+*Not available for ValueFastStream*

+finalize takes a function that accepts an Event - a Subject with a value that will be committed; it listens after finalize
+(and almost all other stages in the next sequence).
+The second argument is the ValueStream itself, useful if you want to check the current value of the stream.

+Finalize intercepts `next` updates to the stream just before they are accepted.

+Unlike filter, the function's output is not meaningful.

+* to change the next value of the stream, send a new value to event.next().
+* To abort the update, call event.error(err).